WrathChaos/react-native-typescript-boilerplate/README.md

 - Awesome Theme Support for both Light / Dark Mode
 - Removed Optional Dependencies
 - Latest `React` and `React Native` Dependencies
-- All Dependencies are upgraded
+- All Dependencies are Upgraded
 - Code Refactoring
 - New GIF with the Project Example for Theming